-Table 2 shows the estimates of the pooled regression from Equation 1 in Panel A using both state × year (the preferred specification) and year fixed effects.
+Table 2 Panel A shows the estimates of the pooled regression from Equation 1 using both state \times year (the preferred specification) and year fixed effects.
 After a clinic becomes part of a fertility chain, IVF cycles increase by 25.8%, and IVF transfers increase by 21.6%.
 There are also significant changes to IVF treatment success: The live birth rate increases by 2.6 percentage points (7.0% of the mean).
 However, pooling together clinics masks the heterogeneity in outcomes by ownership type.
 Table 2 Panel B reveals that while both acquired and affiliated clinics significantly increase clinic volume, only acquired clinics significantly increase the live birth rate.
-After an acquisition, the live birth rate increases by 5.1 percentage points (13.6%), and we fail to find evidence of changes in the live birth rate of affiliated clinics.26 of fertility services (Appendix Table D1).
+After an acquisition, the live birth rate increases by 5.1 percentage points (13.6%), and we fail to find evidence of changes in the live birth rate of affiliated clinics.26

+Table 2 shows that effect sizes are similar when accounting for time-invariant differences across states rather than within states over time (Columns 2, 4, and 6).
+Additionally, we find quantitatively similar effects using $CBSA \times year$ fixed effects, which would account for market-level changes that could impact the demand or provision of fertility services (Appendix Table D1).
 Accordingly, results are not statistically different when including the logged values of the CBSA-level population aged 20-49 and median household income as controls (Appendix Table D2).
 We also show that outcomes are quantitively similar when excluding markets that became more concentrated because of corporation ownership (Appendix Table D3).27

-Table 2 shows that effect sizes are similar when accounting for time-invariant differences across states rather than within states over time (Columns 2, 4, and 6).
-Additionally, we find quantitatively similar effects using $CBSA \times year$ fixed effects, which would account for market-level changes that could impact the demand or provision

-$^{^{26}}$ To assess whether the lack of statistical significance is due to low statistical power, Appendix E provides power curves based on simulation analysis.
-For affiliated clinics, we have 60% and 80% power to detect an effect size of 1.8 pp and 2.4 pp in the live birth rate and 9.5% and 12% in log IVF cycles, respectively (Appendix Figure E1).
+$^{^{26}}$ To assess statistical power, Appendix E provides power curves based on simulation analysis.
+For affiliated clinics, we have 60% and 80% power to detect an effect size of 1.8 pp and 2.4 pp in the live birth rate and 9.5% and 12% in log IVF cycles, respectively.
 Power curves are similar for acquired clinics.